- Our Community

 In June 2019, a delegation from Sanford traveled to Atizapán de Zaragoza for the Festival Internacional de las Artes Luminaria, a week-long arts and culture festival that hosted delegations from across the globe.
 Sanford Deputy Fire Marshal Alex Collazo joined the Sanford delegation and used the visit as an opportunity to share his knowledge with Atizapán's fire department.

 A delegation from Atizapán de Zaragoza traveled to Sanford in October 2019 for an official signing ceremony.
-Treasury Secretary Fernando Reyna signed on behalf of Atizapán’s Presidenta Ruth Olvera.
+Treasury Secretary Fernando Reyna signed on behalf of Atizapán’s then-Presidenta Ruth Olvera.

 Though the Sister City program began as a City of Sanford initiative, officials and staff saw the value in allowing the Sister City committee to form its own association.
 In the fall of 2016, the Sister City Association of Sanford (the Association) filed its Articles of Incorporation and by-laws with the NC Department of the Treasury and has been granted non-profit status.